About dashboards, charts, reports, & widgets

 Sequence for adding and customizing a dashboard

-Select a box below to open the corresponding article.
+Select one of the following boxes to open the corresponding article.

 With flat-list queries, you can create various charts to monitor status, progress, and trends.
-Before you monitor work progress and trends, you'll need to have planned your project and made progress on work you're tracking.
+Before you monitor work progress and trends, plan your project and make progress on work you're tracking.

 You can open a shared query, create a chart, and add it to the dashboard.
-Once it's been added to the dashboard, you can change the Chart for work items widget configuration to resize or change the chart parameters.
+After the chart is added to the dashboard, you can change the Chart for work items widget configuration to resize or change the chart parameters.
 Or, from the dashboard, you can add a Chart for work items widget and choose a shared query and set the chart parameters.
-Chart types include status—pie, bar, column, stacked bar, and pivot—and trend—stacked area, line, and area—charts.
+You have multiple chart types from which to choose.
+Status charts include pie, bar, column, stacked bar, and pivot.
+Trend charts include stacked area, line, and area.

 Sequence for adding query-based charts to a dashboard

-Select a box below to open the corresponding article.
+Select one of the following boxes to open the corresponding article.

 The steps to creating charts that track manual testing progress and results are similar to the ones for tracking work.
-The starting point, however, begins with the test plan rather than a query.
+The starting point is the test plan rather than a query.
 For example, you can find out how many test cases are ready to run, or how many tests are passing and failing in each test suite.
 And, just like work item query-based charts, you can add these charts to a dashboard.

-Web Team test plan is a chart that shows counts of test in various stages.
-Tests by Suite breaks down the same tests by test suite.
+Screenshot that shows the Web Team test plan is a chart showing counts of tests in various stages, with tests broken down by suite.

 Widgets